alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Let's delve deeper into this accident.
 First, [only 35 of the 97 people aboard died](https://en.wikipedia.org/wiki/Hindenburg_disaster),
-which isn't bad for a fire of this magnitude.
+which is surprising given the magnitude of the fire.
 Then there are suspicions that the materials of the enclosure were at least partly responsible for the quick fire;
 the thermite theory has been